johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. If _cookie_'s name, byte-lowercased, starts with "__secure-" and _cookie_'s secure-only is false,
    then return.

+   NOTE: The check here and those below are with a byte-lowercased value in order to protect servers that process these values in a case-insensitive manner.

 1. If _cookie_'s name, byte-lowercased, starts with "__host-" and not all of the following are true:

     1. _cookie_'s secure-only is true;